Get all the latest data for the Dominican Republic

 What property types dominate in the Dominican Republic right now?

-Apartments and condos represent the single largest share of the Dominican Republic housing market because they dominate both Santo Domingo's urban inventory and the investor-friendly resort developments in Punta Cana, Bavaro, and Cap Cana.
+Apartments and condos represent the largest share of the Dominican Republic residential market because they are easier to manage, easier to rent and more common in Santo Domingo, Punta Cana, Bávaro and Santiago.

 If you want to know more, you should read our dedicated analyses: